Office Hours

 Include:

-- All resources, irrespective of whether such support is provided through the applicant organization, through another domestic or foreign organization, or is provided directly to an individual that supports the Senior/Key personnel’s research efforts.
+- All resources, irrespective of whether such support is provided through the applicant organization, through another domestic or foreign organization, or is provided directly to an individual that support the Senior/Key personnel’s research efforts.

 - All in-kind contributions, including (but not limited to):

-- Visiting scholars/students working in lab who are supported by a domestic or foreign entity either through salary, stipend or receipt of living or travel expenses
+- Visiting scholars/students working in a lab who are supported by a domestic or foreign entity either through salary, stipend or receipt of living or travel expenses

 - Examples: Office/laboratory space (non-UCSF), equipment, supplies, employees